Mohamed-oosama/CodeAlpha_Project_Machine_Learning/Credit Scoring Model/README.md

 ## 📌 Overview
 This project builds a **Credit Scoring Model** to predict an individual's creditworthiness using past financial and demographic data.
 The model helps financial institutions decide whether to approve or reject loan/credit applications.
+It also demonstrates practical applications of Machine Learning for real-world financial decision-making.

 ---